ccao-data/data-architecture/dbt/README.md

-The workflows, actions, and scripts defined in [the `.github/` directory](../.github/) work together to perform all of our dbt operations automatically, and to integrate with the development cycle such that new commits to the main branch of this repo automatically deploy changes to our tables, views, tests, and docs.
+The workflows, actions, and scripts defined in [the `.github/` directory](../.github/) work together to perform all of our dbt operations automatically, and to integrate with the development cycle such that new commits to the main branch of this repository automatically deploy changes to our tables, views, tests, and docs.
 Automated tasks include:

 * (Re)building any models that have been added or modified since the last commit to the main branch (the `build-and-test-dbt` workflow)